antcap96/JuFormatting.jl/README.md

 * the "n" and "," formating type is not implemented for Integers nor floats.

-* Inf and NaN are formated diferently from python to match julia default conversion to string of these values.

 * getattr and getindex are not yet supported in the format syntax

 * replacement fields in format specifiers are not yet supported